If you say YouTube is your last resort, I have no objection.

 But seriously, if you want to learn data science, YouTube is not the place to do it.
 Plenty of other online resources can provide you with the information and resources you need to get started in data science.

-So take a few minutes to explore those options, and then come back to YouTube when you’re ready to be distracted.
+So take a few minutes to explore those options, and then return to YouTube when you’re ready to be distracted.

 Just get addicted to a platform that’s committed to your growth.